CORROBORATING WITNESS—KEN BURNS (ABOUT MOTHER ANN LEE)

 WITNESS

-Mother Ann Lee was the founding figure of the religious movement later known as the Shakers—the United Society of Believers in Christ’s Second Appearing.
+Ann Lee was the founding figure of the religious movement later known as the Shakers—the United Society of Believers in Christ’s Second Appearing.

-She was born in England in the eighteenth century, into poverty and industrial hardship.
-Her religious convictions placed her in repeated conflict with both civil and religious authorities.
+Her religious convictions repeatedly placed her in conflict with civil and religious authorities.

 AFFIRMATIVE COUNSEL (THE A-TEAM)

-What led her to come to America?
+What led her to migrate to America?

 WITNESS